syncfusion-content/ej2-charts-docs/ej2-javascript/chart/synchronized-chart.md

 ## Crosshair synchronization

-Crosshair synchronization ensures that as we navigate one chart, the crosshair cursor precisely aligns with data points in other linked charts, simplifying data comparison and analysis.
+Synchronize the crosshair across multiple charts using the `showCrosshair` and `hideCrosshair` methods.
+When hovering over one chart, call the `showCrosshair` method for the rest of the charts to align with data points in other linked charts, simplifying data comparison and analysis.

+In the `showCrosshair` method, specify the following parameter programmatically to enable crosshairs for a particular chart:

+* `x` - Specifies the x value of the point or x-coordinate.
+* `y` - Specifies the y value of the point or y-coordinate.

 {% if page.publishingplatform == "typescript" %}